artoruotsala/tradingview-alerts-futures-bot/README.md

 - Use alert -> webhook to your bot http://url/trade :

-Long trade with 5% of free capital (market price)
+Long trade with 5% of free capital (market price) and setting leverage to 20.
+You can leave leverage away from the request, and then the current leverage will be used.
+Notice that leverage has to be a number - not a string!

 ```
 {
     "direction": "long",
     "symbol": "BTC/USDT",
-    "size": "5%"
+    "size": "5%",
+    "leverage": 20
 }
 ```